-The Open University
+The Open University since 2006

 Alternatively you can skip the navigation by pressing 'Enter'.

-By the end of this unit you should be able to:
+After studying this course, you should be able to:

-- understand some of the necessary changes that organisations may have to make in order to achieve particular campaigns;
+- understand some of the necessary changes that organisations may have to make in order to achieve particular campaigns

 - give examples of how organisations have changed their campaigns to achieve their goals.